Indonesia, Freeport deal allows copper exports to resume

 Freeport has reduced copper production at the mine in Papua by 60 percent, and its nearby mill was operating at half its normal capacity, due to the tax dispute.

-(Additional reporting by Rieka Rahadiana and Wilda Asmarini in Jakarta and Nicole Mordant in Vancouver; Editing by Himani Sarkar, Jane Baird, Bernadette Baum and Meredith Mazzilli)
+(Additional reporting by Rieka Rahadiana and Wilda Asmarini in Jakarta and Nicole Mordant in Vancouver; Editing by Himani Sarkar, Jane Baird and Bernadette Baum)